Ragowit/psn100/.github/ISSUE_TEMPLATE/delisted-game.md

 ---
 name: Delisted game
 about: Report a game that is no longer available
-title: "[DELISTED] Game title"
+title: Game title
-labels: ''
+labels: delisted game
 assignees: ''

 ---